-The point source day-specific emission estimates for 2014 fires were developed using SMARTFIRE 2 (Sullivan, et al., 2008), which uses the National Oceanic and Atmospheric Administration's (NOAA's) Hazard Mapping System (HMS) fire location information and for 2014 also uses state/local/tribal data as input.
-Additional inputs include the CONSUMEv3.0 software application (Joint Fire Science Program, 2009) and the Fuel Characteristic Classification System (FCCS) fuel-loading database to estimate fire emissions from wildfires and prescribed burns on a daily basis.
-The method involves the reconciliation of ICS-209 reports (Incident Status Summary Reports) and GeoMAC Shapefiles with satellite-based fire detections to determine spatial and temporal information about the fires.
+The point source day-specific emission estimates for 2015 fires were developed using SMARTFIRE 2 (Sullivan, et al., 2008), which uses the National Oceanic and Atmospheric Administration's (NOAA's) Hazard Mapping System (HMS) fire location information as input.
+Additional inputs include the CONSUME v4.1 software application (Joint Fire Science Program, 2009) and the Fuel Characteristic Classification System (FCCS) fuel-loading database to estimate fire emissions from wildfires and prescribed burns on a daily basis.
+The method involves the reconciliation of ICS-209 reports (Incident Status Summary Reports), GeoMAC perimeter Shapefiles, USFS fire information, and USFWS fire information data with satellite-based fire detections to determine spatial and temporal information about the fires.
 A functional diagram of the SMARTFIRE 2 process of reconciling fires with ICS-209 reports is available in the documentation (Raffuse, et al., 2007).
-Once the fire reconciliation process is completed, the emissions are calculated using the U.S. Forest Service's CONSUMEv3.0 fuel consumption model and the FCCS fuel-loading database in the BlueSky Framework (Ottmar, et. al., 2007).
-More information is available in the 2014NEIv1 TSD.
+Once the fire reconciliation process is completed, the emissions are calculated using the U.S. Forest Service's CONSUME v4.1 fuel consumption model and the FCCS v2 fuel-loading database in the BlueSky Framework (Ottmar, et. al., 2007).

 A difference between the fires for this study and those in the NEI is that the proportion of emissions allocated to flaming versus smoldering SCCs were adjusted.
 Flaming fractions were calculated for each fire based on the flaming and smoldering consumption divided by the total consumption.
 Smoldering fractions were calculated by dividing the residual consumption by the total consumption.
-The fractions were then applied to the fire emissions in the 2014NEIv1 to obtained revised emissions for the flaming and smoldering SCCs.
+The fractions were then applied to the 2015 fire emissions to obtain revised emissions for the flaming and smoldering SCCs.
 The total emissions by state were unchanged, but they were reapportioned to the flaming and smoldering SCCs to facilitate a more realistic plume rise for fires.
-Washington state emissions were adjusted according to emissions supplied by the state.
-Monthly factors of state data to NEI data by county, SCC, and pollutant were calculated then applied to the existing daily and annual emissions data in the FF10 for Washington state only.